Find the right provider for your journey.

 I’m currently completing my Master’s in Marriage and Family Counseling at Capella University and hold a Bachelor’s degree from U.C.
 Berkeley.
 My experience as a substance use and anger management counselor, along with advocacy work supporting survivors, shaped my passion for helping people navigate tough moments with honesty, care, and respect.

-Not sure which therapist is the best option for you?
 Book a consultation and let us help you find the best fit.